Zulia: Toponymy

+In Wayuu, the state is called Mma’ipakat Suuria, or Suuria for short.

 History

 Before Colonization

 Indigenous peoples have lived in the region for a long time, including the Yukpa, Barí, Arawakos (Western), Timotes and Cuica, Caquetío, Wayúu, and Añú peoples.

 Spanish Colonization

 The area now known as Zulia was first seen by Europeans in 1499 during an expedition led by Alonso de Ojeda.
 In 1527, the Spanish Crown transferred the governorship and lands of the Venezuela Province to the Welser banking family of Augsburg, Germany.
 Ambrosio Dalfinger, a representative of the Welsers, became the first governor and conqueror of the region.

 Dalfinger led expeditions from Coro to Maracaibo between 1528 and 1529, and later along the eastern shore of Lake Maracaibo to the mouth of the Motatán River.
 These were the first sustained contacts between Europeans and the Indigenous peoples of the lake region after its initial discovery.

 These daring ventures, which required considerable courage and effort, inspired the chronicler Juan de Castellanos, who included them in his epic poem Elegies of Illustrious Men of the Indies, completed around 1590.

 During the Spanish colonial period, the territory was part of the Venezuela Province until 1676, when it was merged into the Province of Mérida del Espiritu Santo de la Grita, forming the Maracaibo Province (Espiritu Santo de Maracaibo).